opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         Assistant","id":"yevhen_shemet","image":"/uploads/Yevhen
         Shemet.jpg","company":"Vinnytsia National Technical University"}
       image: /uploads/Yevhen Shemet.jpg
+      talk: >-
+        {"id":"talk_005","title":"ML in JS","description":"Machine Learning
+        tools for JS are grown up and offer different options to train, run, visualize and optimize Neural Networks.
+We will discuss how and why to use them"}
     - fields: >-
         {"bio":"<!--StartFragment-->\n\nWeb development (Full Cycle) expert and
         teams manager with over twenty years of experience in the industry.